abanskota/t81_577_data_science/weekly_materials/week4/docs/types-by-purpose.md

 - Correlation based inference is useful in understanding what would likely happen to a target variable of interest Y if X changes.
 The conclusion, however, could be very wrong if the observed correlation were spurious one.
 Such analysis also doesn't provide any insight on "why" does Y change with X. Correlation is not causation.

-2. Causal inference
+**2. Causal inference**

 - Causal inference attempts to answer to the "Why" question in a causal manner

-- If X and Y are two variables, X is said to be the causation of Y if Y is listening to X and changing its value accordingly.
+- If X and Y are two events, X is said to be the cause of Y if Y is listening to X and changing its value accordingly.

 - The best way to establish causality is through (randomized) experiment, but experimentation is not always possible.

-- Traditional statistical tools are not sufficient for causal inference, other extension tools need to be employed to estimate causal effect from observation data
+- Traditional statistical tools are not sufficient for causal inference; other extension tools need to be employed to estimate causal effect from observation data

 - Relatively less used historically but receiving increased attention lately in research and data science.